 Narrative is the spine of this learning, for it is only through story that empathy can be experientially learned and practiced.
 Empathy is the glue that holds humanity together.
 The image below illustrates Think Equal’s approach in creating new, hopeful collective narratives for a new society, starting with our youngest children.

 Of course, due to the global crisis, our SEL interventions in school settings have been paused for the moment.
 Crucial skills such as emotional literacy, self-regulation, empathy, acceptance and understanding are more important than ever at this time.
 To respond to families’ needs while many of us are sheltering at home, Think Equal has quickly developed adapting its lessons and creating activities for caregivers to do with their children at home.
-These materials are provided for free on our website and available in English, French and Spanish, as we are striving to reach as many families as possible.
+These materials are provided for free in English, French and Spanish, as we are striving to reach as many families as possible.
 It is our hope not only to help in occupying young children while they are separated from their daily routines and friends, but also to continue the vital mission of disseminating SEL skills to the world’s children.

 For me personally, the light that this crisis has brought along with its darkness shines on and through our children and the next generation.
 It is effectively only through them that we can develop the capacities that humanity needs for sustainable development.
 We must urgently re-imagine, re-purpose and rebuild our education system to serve our society and humanity holistically, in all its component parts.
 The ‘old world’ view of ‘education’ – the industrial revolution’s outmoded view of it being the path to a healthy economy and the labour market, is long overdue for rethinking.
 It must be urgently supplanted by an education which leads us to inclusion, equality, lasting peace and well-being.
 We must prepare our youngest children with the foundations for compassionate, empathetic, dignified and respectful lives.
 We now have new methodologies, new tools.
 We must seize the positive learning that has come from this moment in our history to change education policy and mindset.